es-chng/APIF/_articles/de-escalate-DCIS.md

   98.8% of such procedures reveal no nodal metastasis.
-The authors' most useful contribution is the reframing of HER2 immunohistochemistry in DCIS: unlike its role in IBC, where it selects patients for targeted therapy, in DCIS it functions as a predictive marker for the likelihood of finding HER2+ IBC in the subsequent resection.
-This is a legitimate and practical repurposing.
-The differential performance of the two models is instructive: model 1 (radiological size and solid architecture) is more specific but identifies only a small subset eligible for de-escalation, whereas model 2 (solid architecture and absent calcifications) is more inclusive but carries a higher upstaging rate in its high-risk arm.
-Model 2 appears more promising for future validation.
+The authors' most useful contribution is the reframing of HER2 immunohistochemistry in DCIS: unlike its role in IBC, where it selects patients for targeted therapy, in DCIS it is proposed as a marker of the likelihood of finding HER2+ IBC in the subsequent resection.
+This is a legitimate and practical hypothesis, but it remains a hypothesis.
+The differential performance of the two models is
+  instructive: model 1 (radiological size and solid architecture) is more specific but identifies only a small subset potentially eligible for de-escalation, whereas model 2 (solid architecture and absent calcifications) is more inclusive but carries a higher upstaging rate in its high-risk arm.
+  Model 2 appears more promising for future validation, yet it identified only 32 of 58 patients as low-risk, and the number of SLNB observations in that subgroup was very small—so the safety of omitting SLNB cannot be inferred from these data.
 Several limitations deserve emphasis: the study is retrospective and single-institution; postoperative DCIS size—the only consistently significant predictor—is unavailable preoperatively, which weakens the practical applicability of the multivariate model; and nuclear